LiamTweddle/LiamTweddle/README.md

 ### [Draeger Safety LTD]
 **Role**: [IT Apprentice]
 **Duration**: [June 2022 - March 2023]
-- **Description**: In this role, I supported clients around the UK with hardware and software support while collaborating on infrastructure projects within my team.
+- **Description**: In this role, I provided comprehensive hardware and software support to clients across the UK, while collaborating with my team on infrastructure projects.
+This experience enhanced my understanding of networking fundamentals, user databases, and honed my problem-solving skills in addressing hardware and software issues reported by clients.
-- This role allowed me to learn the basics of networking, servers, and creating user databases.

 ### [EE]
 **Role**: [Customer Service Advisor (Mobile Billing)]